40 eCommerce Statistics to Boost Your Online Sales in 2021

 15. Eight out of 10 mobile users look for local businesses online.

 Nearly a fifth of local searches lead to a sale within the next 24 hours.
 Retailers now have a slew of advanced tools for measuring their ROPO ratio – the in-store impact of digital efforts.
-They can figure out exactly which ads, listings, and site visits are responsible for driving store visits and purchases by analyzing the data gathered through social media, geolocation/mobile tracking, real-time inventory software, ERP, CRM, and POS systems.
+They can figure out exactly which ads, listings, and site visits are responsible for driving store visits and purchases by analyzing the data gathered through social media, geolocation/mobile tracking, inventory management software, ERP, CRM, and POS systems.

 16. Mobile eCommerce will make up more than half of all US retail eCommerce in 2021.